Mark040/VR_App/README.md

 # VR_App
 Construction Game
-With the player beaing interrupted, while tryinbg to build in VR
+With the player beaing interrupted, while trying to build in VR